josschne/starrealms/README.md

 - Embassy Yacht's "If at least two bases"
 - Machine Base's "Draw then Scrap"
 - Brain World's "Scrap then Draw"
-- Double-check that Stealth Needle is properly implementing "Stealth Needle has that ship's faction, in addition to Machine Cult"

 Develop
 =======